dvandersluis/rubygems-openpgp-ca.org/config/jekyll/_posts/2013-02-26-gem-signing-x509-and-openpgp.markdown

 1. The design and implementation of said Certificate Authority takes serious time and effort.

-1. The system basically needs universal adoption, it's all-or-nothing.
+1. This system needs a mostly global consensus between the CA, gem developers, and gem users to be useful.
+It is difficult to achieve between thousands of people with different goals and needs.

 1. There's no guarantee that the system will be adopted, making the time and effort to develop such a system high-risk.

-And that's why I think we still don't have a usable signing mechanism 7-1/2 years after it was possible for developers to sign gems.
+And that's why I think we still don't have a usable signing mechanism 7-1/2 years after it was ostensibly possible for developers to sign gems.
 No one wants to spend a significant amount of time and energy developing a solution in isolation that has no guarantee of being used.

 OpenPGP-based systems don't have that problem
 ---------------------------------------------